Watch this space to know of upcoming events.

 On writing memorable women characters : with authors Gita Aravamudan and Radhika Nathan

 Saturday, 8thMarch, 2014

-This women's day, join us at EasyLib for an interesting session.
-Authors Gita Aravamudan and Radhika Nathan will share their thoughts and experiences on what it takes to write strong women characters.
+This women's day, EasyLib welcomed its patrons for an interesting session.
+Authors Gita Aravamudan and Radhika Nathan shared their thoughts and experiences on what it takes to write strong women characters.

 About Radhika Nathan